My first story with SAP DataWarehouse Cloud (now SAP Datasphere)

 Once created the four data models, you can instantly discover insights by creating your story.
 This is one of the great advantages of DWC: having SAC embedded, we have the Data Warehouse and Analytics services in one single tool.

 For this, go to the Story Builder on the left panel and click Create Story:

 The next step is to select the data model you want to start with (the rest of the data models will be selected later) and start building your story:

 I will not go into detail on SAC, since it is not the objective of this blog.
-Just to show the final aspect of my story and some conclusions I got as: Women population is higher than men population in the four countries, or the population gap between London and the rest of the cities in the UK.
+I will just show the final aspect of my story and some final conclusions: Women’s population is higher than men population in the four countries, or the population gap between London and the rest of the cities in the UK.

 Although there is still much to do (see roadmap), my first impressions are quite positive and I am really excited about the possibilities of DWC:

 - It is a necessary tool (if everything is moving to the cloud, DataWarehouse too)

 - it has all the benefits of Cloud Computing (cost savings, security, flexibility, scalability, mobility, collaboration, automatic updates, etc.)

 - it includes SAP Analytics embedded (providing DW and Analytics services in one single tool)